 The OST is rife with music that feels distinctly like her usual work, in a good way.
 Emotional and beautiful moments are reinforced with tracks that sound like they could have been background music for Madoka, but we also get a lot of tunes that feel more fitting for the Mexican setting of the show and don’t match Kajiura’s trademark sound at all.
 A pleasant surprise and a good fit for the show’s lovely visuals.

 #4 A more adventurous tone than the manga

 I could appreciate the manga in its own way, but enjoyed the anime’s PG-13 take on it a lot more.
-There’s no full nudity, little fan-service, and shoot-outs tend to be largely bloodless affairs, more concerned with looking cool and being nicely paced instead of just goring some dudes.
-I was especially fond of the cheesier elements, like the recurring characters or the fact that both Nadie and Ricardo insist on always saying their badass one-liners, even when the situation is completely unsuited for them.
+There’s no full nudity, little fan-service, and shoot-outs tend to be largely bloodless affairs.
+I was especially fond of the cheesier elements, like the recurring side-characters or the fact that both Nadie and Ricardo insist on always saying their badass one-liners, even when the situation is completely unsuited for them.

 #5 A different culture

 One of my pet peeves with a lot of anime is that it’s always afraid to explore different lands.
 A lot of shows just stick around in glorious Nippon or play it very safe when going abroad.
-“Write what you know” is useful advice, but it also limits the medium when every writer is Japanese and has the same general background.
+“Write what you know” is useful advice, but it also limits the medium when every author has the same cultural background.
 This show is an example of writers stepping out of their comfort zones and managing to create something very special.